 This Is the Internet Speed You Need for Zoom

 You can use Zoom even if you have a really slow internet connection.
-In fact, you can make a group call on Zoom and other video conferencing apps with as little as 1.5 Mbps.
+In fact, you can make a group call on Zoom and other video conferencing apps with as little as 1.5 Mbps—with some limitations.
 Still, as with most things online, you’ll notice that faster Wi-Fi will give you a smoother connection.

 How much internet speed do you need for Zoom?